 We know that retailers and carriers have been prepping all year to improve performance this holiday season – so how did they do?

 Convey monitored thousands of shipments across our retail clients over the four-day holiday weekend and what we found was the percent of shipments with carrier-reported issues was down slightly from the average for the previous month.
-This is perhaps an indicator that carrier emphasis on prepping for the busy weekend may be working.
+This is perhaps an indicator that carrier emphasis on prepping for the busy weekend may be working, getting Thanksgiving shopping weekend deliveries out the door.
 However, a little more than half of shopper feedback on the delivery experience was negative.
 The leading customer complaint was that shipments were “never delivered” followed by delays and damaged products.

 These negative experiences don’t have to remain that way.
 Shopper expectations are increasing every day and likewise the tolerance for subpar performance is decreasing.
 Retailers have the opportunity to regain consumer confidence by recognizing when issues occur and addressing them in proactive, positive ways.